X-23: X-23 (Volume 3)

 Laura begins having horrible nightmares for mysterious reasons, then finds herself on a journey to self-discovery and begins a friendship with Gambit.
 They eventually travel to Madripoor to find clues to her nightmares.
-Laura continues having strange dreams once again, this time about a strange symbol, so she befriends the Fantastic Four and gets the job of babysitting Reed and Susan Storm's children Franklin and Valeria.
+Laura continues having strange dreams once again, this time about a strange symbol, so she befriends the Fantastic Four and gets the job of babysitting Franklin and Valeria Richards.

 X-23: Girls Night Out

 Laura is asked by Wolverine to join his side.
 She replies by asking if there is any other choice.
 While she thinks about what choice she will make, Laura goes for a walk with Jubilee and asks her why she chose Cyclops' side.
 Jubilee tells her she chose to stay with Cyclops because, as a vampire, she can hear the heartbeat of everyone around her, and it makes her hungry and wants to eat them.
 Laura tells her that she will not hurt them but Jubilee tells her that the urge is there and that she needs to fight as much she needs blood.
 She cannot be with Wolverine because she is afraid to violate his new philosophy: if you are a kid you do not fight, and he sees her as a kid.
 Jubilee tells Laura that Logan sees her the same way, they both agree that it sucks.
 Laura's phone rings as the others need an answer, but they ignore it and Jubilee tells Laura to go and have some fun and dance.
 Laura explains that she cannot dance, but Jubilee tells her it does not matter because she is hot.
 Laura tells her she is not hot.
 However, as they go, someone follows them.
 While Jubilee was dancing, Laura becomes distracted by looking at someone and recognized him as the person who took over Zebra Daddy's operation.
 She and Jubilee attack him and his men and take the girl who was with him since she knew where the other girls were and how to free them.
 As they think about what to do with the girls, because they cannot just call the police, the Black Widow and some S.H.I.E.L.D. agents appear and take the girls to help them.
 Natasha offers Laura to come to the Avengers Academy and she accepts.
 The next day she tells Logan what happened, and Wolverine tells her he is going to miss her and he is sorry he could not do better by her.
 She tells him she is going to miss him too, then she takes a motorcycle and drives to the academy.